-'''

-$ kea-admin lease-upgrade pgsql -u database-user -p database-password -n database-name
+\$ kea-admin lease-upgrade pgsql -u database-user -p database-password -n database-name

-'''

-4.3.4 CQL (Cassandra)
+CQL (Cassandra)

 Cassandra, or Cassandra Query Language (CQL), is the newest backend added to Kea.
-Since it was added recently and has not undergone as much testing as other backends, it is considered experimental: please use with caution.
-The CQL backend is currently able to store leases only.
-The ability to store host reservations will likely be added some time in the future.
+Since it was added recently and has not undergone as much testing as other backends, it is considered experimental.
+Please use with caution.
+The Cassandra backend is able to store leases, host reservations and options defined on a per host basis.